devlogpile/logpile/README.md

 1. Install the jdk 1.7
 2. Install maven.
 2. Download or fork the project.
-3. Go to the root directory and execute the command : `mvn clean install`.
+3. Go to the root directory and execute the command : `mvn clean install -P release`.

 ##Version